s325909/CSharp-Console-RPG/README.md

 The equipped items will alter the power of the character, causing it to deal more damage.
 Weapons have a **base damage**, and how many **attacks per second** can be performed with the weapon.
 The weapons **damage per second (DPS)** is calculated by multiplying these together.

 Certain characters can only equip certain item types:
+* Mage:
+  * Armor: Cloth
-* Mage - Armor: Cloth |  Weapons: Staff, Wand
+  * Weapons: Staff, Wand
+* Ranger:
+  * Armor: Leather, Mail
+  * Weapons: Bow
+* Rouge:
-* Ranger - Armor: Leather, Mail | Weapons: Bow
+  * Armor:  Leather, Mail
-* Rouge - Armor:  Leather, Mail | Weapons: Dagger, Sword
+  * Weapons: Dagger, Sword
+* Warrior:
-* Warrior: Armor: Mai, Plate | Weapons: Axe, Hammer, Sword
+  * Armor: Mai, Plate
+  * Weapons: Axe, Hammer, Sword

 If a character tries to equip an item that is of too high level or the wrong item type, custom exceptions are thrown:
 * InvalidArmorException()